 - Tips and suggestions for how to care for yourself and maintain your health and wellness during these difficult times:

-- includes videos about various mental health topics.
+- The Counseling and Psychological Services Virtual Library includes videos about various mental health topics.
 Some videos serve to inform, validate, and support, while others offer the opportunity for a basic introduction to strategies for coping with specific concerns.

-- provides a confidential, online and self-guided platform to give students information and tools to help them better understand and cope with issues like stress, depression and anxiety.
-Students can sign up and download the app for free on or the .
+- WellTrack provides a confidential, online and self-guided platform to give students information and tools to help them better understand and cope with issues like stress, depression and anxiety.
+Students can sign up and download the app for free on Google Play or the App Store.

-- Visit the Penn State Student Affairs Campus Recreation channel for or .
+- Visit the Penn State Student Affairs Campus Recreation channel for Yoga & Meditation or Fitness Videos.

-Counseling Services is typically open from 8:00 am–5:00 pm Monday through Friday.
+Counseling Services is typically open from 8:00 a.m.–5:00 p.m., Monday–Friday.
 The counselor works on an appointment basis; in addition, in most instances the counselor is able to respond to a mental health emergency during those hours.
 If a particularly urgent situation (for example, suicidal thoughts or sexual assault) presents itself during counseling office hours, a student can contact our office and report the need for immediate attention.
 We will then make every effort to respond promptly.
 However, crisis situations do not always occur during office hours.
 The emergency services listed below, staffed by mental health clinicians, are designed for students to access when Counseling Services is not open:

 - 24/7 Penn State Crisis Line (call 877‑229‑6400 or text “LIONS” to 74141)